 “All my life, conservationists, veterinarians, zoologists, field biologists and people who have been moved to volunteer and support wildlife organizations have told me my dad and Wild Kingdom were their inspiration to want to work with and conserve animals,” Marguerite said.

-In 1971, Marlin and his wife, Carol, founded the Endangered Wolf Center in Eureaka, Missouri, The center is a leading conservation organization for endangered wolves, foxes and African painted dogs and is featured in the upcoming Mutual of Omaha’s Wild Kingdom Protecting the Wild episode, “Tale of the Red Wolf.”
+In 1971, Marlin and his wife, Carol, founded the Endangered Wolf Center in Eureka, Missouri.
+The center is a leading conservation organization for endangered wolves, foxes and African painted dogs.
 One way Marguerite continues her parent’s legacy today is by staying involved with the great work at the center.

 Another heartwarming reminder of her dad’s legacy happened earlier this year while Marguerite was on a safari in Kenya with Anthony, someone she’s known since her childhood.
 His father used to drive for the Perkins’ safaris, and now Anthony took over the safari business.